marviq/generator-bat/README.md

 #### Collections
 When a collection is generated it will create a {{collectionName}}.coffee file in the root of the collections folder.

+Optionally:
-Optionally: make the collection a singleton.
+- make the collection a singleton.
+- create the model for this collection

 ```shell
 yo bat:collection